jcyuen1995/React-shoppingList/README.md

 # React-calorie-Tracker
 This application was developed for the use of Web301 at Seneca College <br>
-This application allows a user to type in value and use an interactive counter to save items <br>
+This application allows a user to type in a value and use an interactive counter to save items <br>
 into a shopping list

 ## Learning